MicrosoftDocs/customer-insights/ci-docs/data/real-time-web-personalization.md

 # Set up real-time web personalization

 Let Customer Insights - Data automatically create unknown profiles for your visitors and track their website interactions (page views and page clicks) in real time.
-Set up web tracking, merge customers with their known profiles when they authenticate on your website.
-Then, personalize your customers web experience.
+Set up web tracking, merge customers with their known profiles when they authenticate on your website, and then personalize your customers web experience.

 Learn more: [Real-time web personalization overview](real-time-web-personalization-overview.md).

 ## Prerequisites

-- Source data that contains customer demographics are [ingested](data-sources.md) and [unified](data-unification.md).
+- Source data that contains your website customers are [ingested](data-sources.md) and [unified](data-unification.md).
 Customer Insights - Data uses the primary key from the unified customer profile to identify your website visitors.
 The primary key should be a field that uniquely identifies a customer such as  email, phone, or loyaltyId.

+  For example, in Customer Insights - Data you have a source table called **LoyaltySignUps** with **LoyaltyId** as the primary key that uniquely identifies a customer in that table.

-## Set up Web Tracking
+## Set up web tracking

 1. Sign in to Customer Insights - Data and select **Web tracking & personalization**.